alibabacloud-howto/apsara-video-live-demo/README.md

 transcoding server: add a small REST service on each Janus ECS instance responsible for sending the public IP address of the current machine.
-This allows us to use a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) with several ECS instances, and then to use the IP address contained in the REST response to bypass this server load balancer for WebRTC connections.
+This allows us to use a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) with several ECS instances, and then to use the IP address contained in the REST response to bypass the server load balancer for WebRTC connections in order to keep communicating with the same ECS instance until the end of the video session.
 In fact this solution can also be used for Coturn, the STUN / TURN server.

 Finally, Apsara Video Live is the only part of our solution that doesn't need to be modified in order to make it ready